Help

 Once installed we need to import preact/debug somewhere to initialize the connection to the extension.
 Make sure that this import is the first import in your whole app.

-preact-cli does include the preact/debug package automatically.
-You can safely skip the next step if you're using it!
+@preact/preset-vite includes the preact/debug package automatically.
+You can safely skip the setup & strip steps if you're using it!

 Here is an example of how your main entry file to your application may look like.